matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 :::

 ## Prerequisites

 For this tutorial, the following programs must be installed:

 - `yarn` package manager. `npm` examples will be added soon.
-- `Docker` for compilation.
 - A wallet with sufficient Göerli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
 ERC20 tokens on zkSync are required if you want to implement the testnet paymaster.
+We recommend using [the faucet from the zkSync portal](https://portal.zksync.io/faucet).

 ## Initializing the project & deploying a smart contract